 Zaharias, P., & Mehlenbacher, B. (Eds.).
 (2012).
 Introduction to Special Issue on Usability Design for Learning and Education in Virtual Worlds.
 International Journal of Human-Computer Studies, 70 (7), 475-476.

 - Co-Principal Investigator (with M. A. Paesler, PI, and R. J. Beichner, Co-PI), National Science Foundation (NSF), Transforming Undergraduate Education in Science, Technology, Engineering and Mathematics (TUES): Course, Curriculum, and Laboratory Improvement (CCLI) Grant, $199,998, 2013-2015.

 - Co-Principal Investigator (with C. Grant, PI, T. Bowles, Co-PI, and S. Peretti, Co-PI), National Science Foundation (NSF), Innovations in Engineering Education, Curriculum, and Infrastructure (IEECI), $173,592, 2009-2014.

 - National Council of Teachers of English (NCTE) Conference on College Composition and Communication (CCCC) Award for Best Book in Technical and Scientific Communication for Instruction and Technology: Designs for Everyday Learning (MIT Press), 2012.

 I am currently working on a book-length manuscript entitled “Learner,” an exploration of the rhetoricity of learning across the life span.

 Areas of Graduate Supervision

-- Instructional technology and communication design
+- Scientific, technical, and engineering communication

-- Technical, engineering, and science communication
+- Instructional and communication design

-- User experience, human-computer interaction, usability
+- User experience, human-computer interaction, usability.